 Become a 'Kitchen Angel' at Crossroads.
 Join our fabulous team.
 We provide low or no cost, fresh food for our customers.
 We make sandwiches and soups daily to supply our Koha Cafe, as well as prepare an evening Community Dinner on Wednesdays.

-Help run the John's Kitchen cafe, welcoming patrons/clients, making and serving coffee, and some basic cleaning.
+Help run the John's Kitchen cafe, welcoming patrons/clients, making and serving simple breakfasts of toast & cereal, hot drinks, serving cabinet food and some basic cleaning.